thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ## Entity Framework Data Provider

-If you plan to store the audit logs on the same database as the audited entities, you can use the provided `EntityFrameworkDataProvider`.
-Use this to store the logs of each table in a an audit table with similar structure.
+If you plan to store the audit logs via EntityFramework, on the same or a different DbContext, you can use the provided `EntityFrameworkDataProvider`.
+Use this to store the logs of each table in an audit table with similar structure.

 For example, you want to audit `Order` and `OrderItem` tables into `Audit_Order` and `Audit_OrderItem` tables respectively, and the structure of the `Audit_*` tables mimic the audited table plus some fields like the event date, an action and the username:

 ![Audit entities](http://i.imgur.com/QvfXS9H.png)

-Note the audit trail tables must be mapped on the same model as the audited entities.
+> Note that by default the library assumes the same DbContext audited will contain all the audit tables.
+> This is not mandatory and you can provide a _DbContext_ per audit event.

 ### EF Provider configuration